Types Of Death That Are Investigated By The County Coroner Or Medical Examiners Office:

 health at the time of the incident:

-Falls, including hip fractures or other injury.
+Falls, including hip fractures or

 Any blunt force or mechanical injury.

 by gagging or foreign substance, including food, in the airway;

 compression of the airway or chest, by hand, material or ligature;

 drowning; hanging; cyanide; exclusion of oxygen; carbon monoxide;